Maastro-CDS-Imaging-Group/SQLite4Radiomics/README.md

 (note that username should be the name of the profile on your machine)

-In this folder there is a `Python.ex`e file.
-Make a copy of this file and rename it to Python3.exe
+In this folder there is a `Python.exe` file.
+Make a copy of this file and rename it to `Python3.exe`

 In the folder where the Sqlite4Radiomics is located, there is a scripts folder.
 Within, you can find a batch file named `venv-setup.bat`.